 Careful consideration should be given to the ownership and beneficiary arrangements of any life insurance purchased for estate purposes.
 You should consult with a qualified tax professional to coordinate your insurance program with your overall testamentary arrangements.

-State Farm® offers a variety of life insurance products to meet an estate owner's needs.
+State Farm Life Insurance Company (Not licensed in MA, NY or WI) and State Farm Life and Accident Assurance Company (Residents of NY and WI only) offer a variety of life insurance products to meet an estate owner's needs.
 Whether it is a policy needed for estate tax purposes, survivor income, or business continuation, a State Farm agent can help provide information to you to help you choose a life insurance program to meet your needs.

 State Farm Life Insurance Company (Not licensed in MA, NY or WI)

 State Farm Life and Accident Assurance Company (Licensed in NY and WI)